 - ‘extremely articulate but show-offy’

 - ‘prone to slightly pretentious references’

-Okay, the truth hurts - you may have to mentally prepare yourself for potential unsavoury comments about yourself.
-After all, this information may not have been released to you for a reason!
-But this type of information, how you come across socially beyond your academic or professional achievements, is invaluable: it's likely unattainable any other way and could be the difference between getting hired or not.
+You may want to mentally prepare yourself for potential unsavoury comments.
+But this type of information, how you come across beyond your academic or professional achievements, is invaluable: it's likely unattainable any other way and could be the difference between getting hired or not for future roles.

 We recommend asking for interview feedback within 24 hours of receiving a rejection notice.
-But, if a company cites ‘lack of resources’ (as many chambers do) as a reason for not giving you feedback, or if you think the feedback you receive is too vague or something may be missing, you have nothing to lose by sending that company a SAR.
+But, if a company cites ‘lack of resources’ as a reason for not giving you feedback, or if you think the feedback you receive is too vague or something may be missing, you have nothing to lose by sending that company a SAR.

 How do I send a SAR?

 You can send SARs to companies on your own by emailing them, or you can use the Rightly platform.
 Our platform allows you to send multiple SARs at once to any company and view the information securely.
 It's quick, easy-to-use and completely free!